+If you have mesothelioma, your financial circumstances might change.
 You might have extra expenses such as travel costs to hospital.
 You might feel worried about how you and your family are going to manage financially.
 If you’re diagnosed with mesothelioma, you and your family can apply for financial assistance.

 Personal Independence Payment (PIP), previously known as Disability Living Allowance, is available (depending on your circumstances) if you are aged under 65 when you apply.

 Attendance Allowance is a benefit for people aged 65 or older.

 Carer’s Allowance is for people who care for someone with substantial caring needs for 35 hours a week or more.

 Employment and Support Allowance is a benefit for people who are of working age but are unable to work because of their illness.